boergegrunicke/ioBroker.govee-local/README.md

 -   create only one socket, as the second seems not to be necessary
 -   refactoring the code for better structure
+-   possibility to choose listen interface in settings

 ### 0.2.4 (2024-01-05)